 SPL fanzone: As the supporters see it

-FANS of all the SPL clubs have their say on the latest events around the league.
+FANS of the 12 SPL clubs give their verdict on the week’s action on and off the pitch

 The Club 12th Man

 The Hibs mini-revival continued at Tannadice on Sunday with a fully-deserved point.
 But the away support was left feeling slightly aggrieved as Hibs suffered once again at the hands of a very poor penalty decision.
 Clearly, the Craig Thomson effect of giving penalties when fouls are outside the box is rubbing off on his fellow “professionals”.
 But that should not detract from the strong performance Hibs put in to make it four from six points gathered from two difficult away trips.

 The mood on the hibs.net message board has, as a result of recent good form, also lifted with much credit on offer now that Fenlon appears to have sent the team out with the emphasis on playing the ball on the deck.

 The test for Hibs now is to carry that good form into what is a very important week, with a league and cup double header against Kilmarnock.